CristianSandu/SOAP---Beginner/README.md

       this.sortedVector = numbers;
    }
 }

+// Output contains only getters and setters.
+// This type of classes are called POJO

 ```

-*1* Output contains only getters and setters.
-*2* This type of classes are called POJO
-*3* according to the Java Bean specification, in addition to getters & setters there must be at least one constructor without arguments.
+* Note: according to the Java Bean specification, in addition to getters & setters there must be at least one constructor without arguments.

 ## Instructions